Orange County DWI Court Process

 3. Trial (If No Plea Deal)

-- What the Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving a vehicle while impaired by alcohol or drugs, or that your blood alcohol concentration (BAC) was 0.08 or higher.
+- What prosecution must prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were driving a vehicle on a public road, highway, or public vehicular area while impaired by alcohol or drugs, or with an alcohol concentration of 0.08 or more.

-- Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, questioning the legality of the traffic stop, arguing that you were not impaired, or presenting evidence of mitigating circumstances.
+- Common defenses: Common DUI defenses include challenging the accuracy of the breathalyzer test, questioning the legality of the traffic stop, and arguing that you were not impaired.

 Penalties for DUI in Orange County, NC